gocko1004/CI-CD-Kubernetes-Pipeline/README.md

 ---

 ## **Overview**
 This project demonstrates a **robust CI/CD pipeline** designed specifically for Kubernetes-based applications.
 It integrates **security-first principles**, **code quality assurance**, **runtime monitoring**, and **infrastructure automation** to deliver scalable, containerized workloads efficiently.
-By leveraging modern DevOps tools and best practices, this pipeline ensures seamless application delivery while maintaining high standards of security and reliability.
+By leveraging modern DevSecOps tools and best practices, this pipeline ensures seamless application delivery while maintaining high standards of security and reliability.

 ---